Panel 1 · America's 250th Anniversary Exhibit

 RONALD REAGAN · 1981–1989 · Republican

-Reagan administration officially designated Iran a state sponsor of terrorism in 1984 — a designation it still holds today · Iran's proxies killed 241 U.S. Marines in Beirut in 1983 under Reagan's watch
+Reagan Administration — Secretary of State George Shultz, congressional testimony, 1984 · The Reagan administration officially designated Iran a state sponsor of terrorism in 1984 — a designation it still holds today · Iran's proxies killed 241 U.S. Marines in Beirut in 1983 under Reagan's watch

 BILL CLINTON · 1993–2001 · Democrat